 The solution to all our problems.

-You think we’re shelling out for ear muffs, decorative spoon holders or whatever lovely thing you make.
+You think we’re shelling out for candles, necklaces, bath oils or whatever lovely thing you make.

 But what we’re actually buying is a feeling of relief.
 When we make an order, we’ve temporarily answered the biggest, most pressing question in our working lives, which is “What do we put on the shelves?”